 Overcoming Childhood Trauma as an Adult

 Clinicians sometimes refer to traumatic childhood events as adverse childhood experiences (ACEs).
-Almost 70% of children experience at least one ACE event during their youth, and around 40% of children experience two or more ACEs.
+In fact, nearly 70% of children experience at least one ACE event during their youth, and around 40% of children experience two or more ACEs.
 In many cases, the number of ACEs a child is exposed to places them at higher risk of developing mental health issues later in life.
 The following are a few of the most common examples of childhood trauma:

 - Witnessing parental violence